tempuser4567/DAP/readme.md

 Inside the backend_api_video.py file, the following key processes will be executed:

-Debugging the Algorithm: This step involves running a debug process to ensure that the algorithm is functioning correctly.
+Debugging the Algorithm: This step involves running a debug process to ensure that scripts of the model are functioning correctly.

 Running the Evaluation: This step initiates the evaluation process for your deepfake detection model.